8fold/site-joshbruce.com/content/private/experiences/the-self/content.md

 3. Intellectual legacy over
     - financial legacy over
     - genetic legacy.
+4. Character over personality.

 ### Principles

 1. Never enter anything without an exit strategy.
 2. There's no such thing as intrinsic value, only perceived value.
 3. Scarcity alone doesn't make something more valuable.
+4. Intent and impact are not mutually inclusive or exclusive.

 ### Practices